tsduck/tsduck/src/doc/building.md

 Vatek API : On Linux, the command `make` at the top level will automatically download the Linux version of the Vatek API from the GitHub.
 There is currectly no Linux package for the Vatek API in the standard distros.
 On Windows and macOS, binary packages are available and are installed by the `install-prerequisites` scripts.
-Using Vatek devices on FreeBSD, OpenBSD and NetBSD is currently not supported but should work if necessary (accessing Vatek devices is performed through `libusb` and not a specific kernel driver).
+Using Vatek devices on BSD systems is currently not supported but should work if necessary (accessing Vatek devices is performed through `libusb` and not a specific kernel driver).

-FreeBSD, OpenBSD, NetBSD : The standard BSD `make` command uses an old syntax.
+FreeBSD, OpenBSD, NetBSD, DragonFlyBSD : The standard BSD `make` command uses an old syntax.
 The makefiles in the TSDuck project use a GNU Make syntax and are not compatible with the BSD `make` command.
-As part of prerequisites for FreeBSD, OpenBSD and NetBSD, GNU Make is installed under the name `gmake`.
+As part of prerequisites for BSD systems, GNU Make is installed under the name `gmake`.
-In all build commands in this page, when `make` is mentioned, use `gmake` on FreeBSD, OpenBSD and NetBSD.
+In all build commands in this page, when `make` is mentioned, use `gmake` on all BSD systems.

 ## Building the TSDuck binaries alone {#buildunix}